ActiDoo/clusterrebootd/docs/ARCHITECTURE.md

 ## Observability & Security

-- **Logging** – JSON structured logs containing timestamps, node identity, detector names, exit codes, lock attempt durations, and health script output.
+- **Logging** – The CLI wires the orchestrator reporter into a JSON logger that emits structured events (timestamps, node identity, detector summaries, health script output) to stderr for consumption by journald or log shippers.
-- **Metrics** – Prometheus `/metrics` endpoint reporting counters (reboots, blocked actions) and histograms (lock acquisition times).
+- **Metrics** – A built-in Prometheus `/metrics` endpoint reports counters (reboots, blocked actions) and histograms (lock acquisition times); when enabled the listener address is exported via `RC_METRICS_ENDPOINT` for health scripts and probes.
 - **Security** – TLS mutual auth for etcd, restricted RBAC prefix, SBOM & signature generation during packaging.